WHAT DOES THE BIBLE TEACH ABOUT SALVATION?

 b.
 We must stop thinking in terms of big or small and hard or easy problems (Gen. 18:14) (Mark 9:22,23).

-4. Fourth, we must believe that God is doing what we ask now (Mark 11:24).
+4. Fourth, you must believe that God is doing what you ask right now (Mark 11:24).

 a.
 There must always be a "now" to all believing prayer.